 ORDERING FOOD: The server tells you about the mouth-watering specials not on the menu but doesn’t mention the price.
 You select the seafood special he describes which is so good you want to stop strangers on the street and induce them to try it.
 The bill arrives and you are shocked.
-It takes your budget for the next two days to pay for it and you end up calling your sister collect to ask her to wire money to you so you can continue your vacation (this actually happened to me).
+It takes your budget for the next two days to pay for it and you end up calling your sister collect to ask her to wire money to you so you can continue your vacation (this actually happened to me in Barcelona).

 You could have avoided this by asking the server for the price of the special first and then deciding whether to order it or settle for something else at 1/4 the price.
 You won’t look cheap or tacky asking for the price beforehand even in an upscale location.
-In any case you will never see that server again so don’t worry about it.
+In any case, you will never see that server again so don’t worry about it.

 ORDERING WINE SUGGESTED BY THE WAITER: The waiter comes to take your order and explains the off-the-wine-list selections available for pairing with your meal.
 Simply ask to see the wine on the menu or ask the price straight out before you order it.
 Then decide if you want it or not.
 Avoiding surprises makes for a more pleasant meal.

-You need to agree the price with the driver beforehand.
+You need to agree on the price with the driver beforehand.
 If language communication is an issue, have the address written down beforehand in the local language and show it to the driver.
 If a taxi is metered, check and make sure the meter is turned on and if not, don’t be embarrassed to tell the driver to turn it on.
 Use hand signals if necessary.

 TOURS: You see a very reasonable price for a tour you are interested in.
 You take the tour and it’s really very nice.
-At the end of the tour the guide tells you the price is per person, not per tour.
+At the end of the tour, the guide tells you the price is per person, not per tour.
 There are five of you.
-At this point you can either pay and chalk it up to experience or engage in an uncomfortable situation with the provider.
+At this point, you can either pay and chalk it up to experience or engage in an uncomfortable situation with the provider.
 Again, knowing the specific details of a transaction before agreeing to purchase will help you avoid unpleasant surprises.

-Foreign travel carries with it the possibility of walking into scams but this should not stop you from enjoying the pleasures of the traveling experience.
+Foreign travel carries with it the possibility of walking into tourist scams but this should not stop you from enjoying the pleasures of the traveling experience.
 A little caution and foresight will go a long way to avoid unpleasant surprises.
 And remember…ALWAYS KNOW THE PRICE BEFORE YOU BUY.